Riot-hit Myanmar town calmer as troops restore order

 “With help from the army, 10 trucks of Muslims were sent to Thae Chaung village ...
 They were sent from downtown Sittwe to the remote areas because their houses were burned,” he said.

-“Some women and children are receiving food, rations and clothes from the Ministry of Resettlement,” he added.
+“Some women and children are receiving food, rations and clothes from the Ministry of Resettlement.”

 Khaing Kaung San, head of a Sittwe-based development group, Wan Latt Foundation, said 25,000 people had taken refuge in what he called camps in Sittwe, mostly monasteries and schools.